vinthony/ghost-free-shadow-removal/README.md

 It has been tested both in MacOS 10.15 and Ubuntu 18.04 LTS.
 Both CPU and GPU are supported (But running on CPU is quite slow).

 #### 2. Online google colab demo

-an online demo is hosted in Google CoLab by [this url](https://colab.research.google.com/drive/1cJ_dsBUXFaFtjoZB9gDYeahjmysnvnTq)
+an online **shadow removal** demo is hosted in Google CoLab by [this url](https://colab.research.google.com/drive/1cJ_dsBUXFaFtjoZB9gDYeahjmysnvnTq)

+an online **shadow synthesis** demo is hosted in Google CoLab by [this url](https://colab.research.google.com/drive/1WGtsxKxogxgusFJhLJMjM8ZpMsVYjuDg#scrollTo=SxF4uQHmEiv0)

 #### 3. Demo from command line (Thanks [@aliericcantona](https://github.com/aliericcantona))